CostGamer/Parents-control-TG_BOT/README.md

 A bot that helps to track the running time of programs remotely through the Telegram system.
 PS: Based on the telebot library.

+This project is created for educational purposes by Vladimir Bryzgalov and Danil Belousov.

 This Telegram bot is designed to track the running time of various applications and close them if needed.
 The bot uses the `psutil` library to interact with system processes and the `telebot` library to interact with the Telegram API.

 ## Features